 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to provide returns for shareholders and benefits for other stakeholders and to maintain an optimal capital structure to reduce the cost of capital.
-The total amount of equity managed by the Company, as at 31 December 2019, is MKD 14,239,042 thousand, in accordance with the adopted international financial reporting standards published in the "Official Gazette of the Republic of North Macedonia" (2018: MKD 14,174,620 thousand).
-Out of this amount MKD 9,583,888 thousand (2018: MKD 9,583,888 thousand) represent share capital and MKD 958,389 thousand (2018: MKD 958,389 thousand) represent statutory reserves, which are not distributable (see note 2.12).
+The total amount of equity managed by the Company, as at 31 December 2020, is MKD 14,638,028 thousand, in accordance with the adopted international financial reporting standards published in the "Official Gazette of the Republic of North Macedonia" (2019: MKD 14,239,042 thousand).
+Out of this amount MKD 9,583,888 thousand (2019: MKD 9,583,888 thousand) represent share capital and MKD 958,389 thousand (2019: MKD 958,389 thousand) represent statutory reserves, which are not distributable (see note 2.12).
 The Company has also acquired treasury shares (see notes 2.11 and 15.1).
 The transaction is in compliance with the local legal requirements that by acquiring treasury shares the total equity of the Company shall not be less than the amount of the share capital and reserves which are not distributable to shareholders by law or by Company's statute.
-In addition, according the local legal requirements dividends can be paid out to the shareholders in amount that shall not exceed the net profit for the year as presented in the financial statements of the Company in accordance with the adopted international financial reporting standards published in the
+Part of the net profit generated as per the Financial Statements of the Company for the year 2019 in accordance with the adopted international financial reporting standards published in the "Official Gazette of the Republic of North Macedonia", in amount of MKD 332,097 thousand were transferred in retained earnings for investments in qualified tangible and intangible assets for purpose of tax reliefs utilization in 2020 (see note 23).

-"Official Gazette of the Republic of North Macedonia", increased for the undistributed net profit from previous years or increased for the other distributable reserves, i.e. reserves that exceed the statutory reserves and other reserves defined by the Company's statute.
+According the local legal requirements dividends can be paid out to the shareholders in amount that shall not exceed the net profit for the year as presented in the financial statements of the Company in accordance with the adopted international financial reporting standards published in the "Official Gazette of the Republic of North Macedonia", increased for the undistributed net profit from previous years or increased for the other distributable reserves, i.e. reserves that exceed the statutory reserves and other reserves defined by the Company's statute.
 The Company is in compliance with all statutory capital requirements.